How to Make Edible Water Beads

 • Pour tapioca pearls into a sieve and run some cold water over them to cool them down.

 • Divide the water beads into multiple small bowls.
-Squirt some food colouring into each bowl and stir until the tapioca pearls are completely covered, adding small quantities of water as needed to prevent them from sticking.
+Squirt some food coloring into each bowl and stir until the tapioca pearls are completely covered, adding small quantities of water as needed to prevent them from sticking.

 Related Taste-Safe Sensory Activities